I am heart driven.

 I am multifaceted.
 I am always learning.
 I am always looking for love and beauty...and I see it everywhere.

 My interest in Contemplative Practices started with an introduction by my grandmother, who practiced yoga in the 70’s.
-She took me on my first wellness retreat at Rancho La Puerta in the 1990’s and it was a life-altering experience.
-I learned about eating mindfully, meditation hikes, pilates, the importance of organic whole foods, and listening to the body.
-My grandmother continued to be a significant influence as I began on this mindfulness path which, in turn, was deeply impactful in helping me survive cancer as an adolescent.
-The cancer diagnosis I received at the age of seventeen quickly rooted my understanding that time is finite.
-I understood that I must fully live in all of my moments and do all that I could to take care of my health, mind and body.
+She took me on my first wellness retreat at Rancho La Puerta in the 1990’s and it was a life-changing experience.
+I learned about eating mindfully, meditation hikes, pilates, the importance of organic whole foods, and listening to the wisdom of the body.
+My grandmother was a significant influence as I began on this mindfulness path which, in turn, was deeply impactful in helping me survive cancer as an adolescent.
 Yoga, hiking and mindfulness have been powerful practices that have connected me to my inner wisdom and creativity.
 It has helped me develop steadiness when life inevitably brings storms.
 Over the years, I have instituted practices that nourish the soul and help me return to center.
-Last year, I accomplished a personal goal of completing 50 solo hikes (beloved dog in tow) in the PNW in twelve months.
+In 2020, I accomplished a personal goal of completing 50 solo hikes (beloved dog in tow) in the PNW in twelve months.
 I felt firsthand the powerful grounding and inspiration that nature provides.
 I continue to hike weekly as a wellness practice.

 My connection with Art began at an early age with drawing.
 I won an award at the Edmonds Art Festival in the 5th grade.
 Gotta admit it...pretty proud of that.
 I have taken art courses at WWU, UW, Pratt Fine Arts, Schack Art Center, Edmonds College, Artsnow, and Bellevue College in various mediums including graphic design, metal welding/forging, collage, painting, encaustics, drawing, sculpture, and design.
 Hearts are a common theme in my work and most recently I have worked with repurposed wood to create 3D multimedia pieces including uniquely-designed winged hearts.